tom-james-watson/wtp-ext/README.md

 ![Browser action popup showing torrent stats](./images/browser-action.png)

-Currently, torrents are automatically seeded for the duration of the browser session.
+Currently, torrents are automatically seeded forever.
 Currently-seeded torrents and their stats can be seen from the torrent management page, where torrents can also be manually removed:

 ![Torrent management page](./images/torrent-manager.png)